gmc-code/PC-app-development/docs/tkinter_basics/tkinter_hello_world.rst

 tkinter Hello World
 ====================================================

+| The grid geometry manager allows you to arrange widgets within a window.
+| The three methods, pack, grid and place and shown below.

 Hello World pack
 -----------------

-| Below is a sample Hello World using pack layout.
+| Below is a sample Hello World using the pack layout.

 .. code-block:: python